 Specific Objectives

-5. Solve the linear inequalities in two unknowns graphically
+5. Solve linear inequalities in two unknowns graphically.

 6. Form simple linear inequalities from inequality graphs.